 Wide Tables

 A few considerations before building that extremely wide table.
-Every once in a while, an idea comes along to build a table with a wide array of columns in it at a particular granularity.
+Every once in a while, an idea comes along to build a table with a wide array of columns at a particular granularity.
 This is usually associated with “self-serve analytics” and/or an attempt to define a “source of truth” table.
 Wide tables, self-serve analytics, and source of truth tables aren’t inherently good or bad… but there are some considerations to this type of table that I’m going to rant about.

 [6 / 4 = 1 = 1.5]: Type Coercion and Precision in SQL